Jackybox123/Team-Chaos-WRO-2025/README.md

 TensorFlow is used to create and run the neural network models.
 The Python code loads the trained model onto the Raspberry Pi, processes input images, and uses the model to generate predictions.

 Additional Python libraries are used to handle PWM signal generation and motor control.
 For example, the RPi.GPIO library is used to interact with the GPIO pins and control motor speed and direction.

-PWM is used to control the speed of the DC motors that drive the car’s wheels.
-By varying the duty cycle of the PWM signal, we can adjust the amount of power delivered to the motors:

-The percentage of time the signal is "on" during each PWM cycle.
-A higher duty cycle increases motor speed, while a lower duty cycle slows the car down.PWM allows for precise control over the car’s movement.
-This is critical when navigating tight spaces or making small adjustments during obstacle avoidance.

-The front wheels are steered using a servo motor, which is controlled via PWM signals.
-The angle of the wheels is adjusted based on the AI model’s predictions.
-By varying the PWM signal, we can control the steering angle with high precision, enabling the car to make sharp or gradual turns.

-The WT901C gyroscope provides real-time orientation data for the car.
-It measures angular velocity and orientation across the pitch, roll, and yaw axes.
-This data is essential for keeping the car balanced and ensuring accurate turns.

-The gyroscope continuously monitors the car’s orientation and sends this data to the Raspberry Pi.
-The AI model uses this data to make adjustments to the car’s speed and direction, especially when navigating uneven terrain or sharp turns.

 The gyroscope works in conjunction with the AI model to form a feedback loop: